-You are introducing a system for checking the licences of your drivers and see code SP30.
+You receive a Single Justice Procedure Notice (SJPN) or Notice of Intended Prosecution (NIP) and see code SP30.
 What does this mean?
 Is it for exceeding a statutory speed limit on a public road or for exceeding a 30 mph limit in particular?

 It is a common misconception that SP30 relates to an offence of exceeding a 30 mph speed limit.
 In fact, SP30 just happens to be the offence code – it can be any statutory speed limit on a public road.